rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 ## Register it.
 Now.

 <a target="_blank" href="https://support.apple.com/en-us/HT204308">
-Find your serial number</a> then Confirm your warranty and support status:
+Find your serial number</a> then confirm your warranty and support status:

 1. Click the Apple icon at the upper left corner and select
 <strong>About this Mac</strong>.